littensy/charm/README.md

 Charm Sync will only send clients the differences between the current state and the last-synced state through a process called _delta compression_.
 In this case, tables are recursively scanned for changes, and unchanged properties are omitted by setting them to `nil`.

 But it's hard to differentiate between an unchanged value and a removed value, as both cases are represented by `nil`.
-We chose to address this by representing deleted values with a special `None` symbol denoted by `{ __none = "__none" }`.
+Charm addresses this by representing deleted values with a special `None` value denoted by `{ __none = "__none" }`.

 This means nilable values may be replaced with `None` in patches, and code working with update payloads (usually for remote argument serialization) should account for nilable values possibly being sent as `None` in the payload.